flyx/nix-flakes-go-plugins/index.md

 To follow the instructions in this article, you need the `nix` utility installed and Flake support enabled.
 Executing the commands shown in this article will potentially trigger downloads of multiple GB of data.

-If you want to follow the article's instructions, create an empty directory that will be the root for all files and subdirectories we'll create.
+If you want to follow the article's instructions, create an empty directory that will be the root for all files and subdirectories we'll create
-As with any Nix Flake, we need all files processed by Nix to be checked in to version control, so initialize a git repository in this directory with `git init`.
+We need all files processed by Nix to be checked in to version control, so initialize a git repository in this directory with `git init`.
 All code discussed in this article is available [on GitHub][8], so if you don't want to copy code from the article, you can also just clone that repository.

  [1]: https://github.com/golang/go/issues/19282